PetrosZantis13/Noise_IQT/README.md

 ## 2. Documentation

 There are two pdf files inside the docs folder:

-• HYDRA Error Model Documentation (previous version).pdf  (CHANGE THE NAME TO Documentation_previous.pdf) (previous version of the documentation, included for completeness)
+1) Presentation+Results.pdf (A presentation on HYDRA and some preliminary results obtained using the program.
+The slides are displayed in the docs/README.md file)

-• Presentation+Results.pdf (the slides are displayed in the docs/README.md file)
+2) Documentation_previous.pdf (previous version of the documentation, included for completeness)

 ## 3. Miscellaneous